If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 Dunfermline Abbey is full of so much Scottish history.
 One of the volunteers may give you a detailed description of the history of Robert the Bruce and the Abbey.

-Margaret founded the Priory here in 1070 on the site where she was married to Malcolm the III.
-She was an Anglo-Saxon Princess but was born in Hungary after her family were exiled.
+Margaret founded the Priory here in 1070 on the site where she married Malcolm the III.
+She was an Anglo-Saxon Princess born in Hungary after her family were exiled.

 She was a pious, charitable Queen who established a ferry across the Firth of Forth for pilgrims, and this is where the names of North and South Queensferry have derived from.